-Financing Income.
-The decrease in financing income, net for the six months ended June 30, 2024 compared to June 30, 2023, was primarily due to expenses recorded due to changes in exchange rates.
+Financing Income, net.
+The decrease in financing income, net for the three and nine months ended September 30, 2024 compared to the three and nine months ended September 30, 2023, was primarily due to expenses incurred from changes in exchange rates, partially offset by an increase in interest income.